cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 file.
 If the chain you want to validate is already live, skip this section.

 __Note__: `Gaia-9002` and `Game of stakes` will not use this process.
-They will be bootstrapped using Tendermint seed validators.
+They will be bootstrapped using validators operated by Tendermint.
 You will just need to use the [create-validator](#create-your-validator) command in order to join as a validator for these networks.